* includes domestic partner coverage

 considered in carrying out the duties and responsibilities of this

-position, which includes quality services to clients; development,
+position, which include quality services to clients; development,

 growth, involvement, and recognition of employees; sound economic